ItsLukassz/Votebot/README.md

 This is a test program to learn selenium using proxies and trying to solve captcha using extensions

+This is used for m-craft.lt voting site to boost your server votes

 ## Issues

 1. Cant fully implement rotating proxies into the code because i do not have private proxies